World on fire: What wildfires teach us about living in the forest and a challenging climate

 - Stephen Pyne, Professor in the School of Life Sciences at Arizona State University.

-- Ryan Coutts, Firesmart Education Officer, Province of Alberta, Slave Lake, Alberta.
+- Ryan Coutts, Firesmart Education Officer, Province of Alberta, Slave Lake, Alta.

-- Ken Giblin, Retired Real Estate Agent, Slave Lake, Alberta.
+- Ken Giblin, Retired Real Estate Agent, Slave Lake, Alta.

-- Tyler Warman, Mayor of Slave Lake, Alberta.
+- Tyler Warman, Mayor of Slave Lake, Alta.

 - Janet Parks, Childcare worker, Slave Lake Childcare Society, Slave Lake, Alberta.

-- Mike Turcotte, Coordinator, Slave Lake Wildfire Management Area, Slave Lake, Alberta.
+- Mike Turcotte, Coordinator, Slave Lake Wildfire Management Area, Slave Lake, Alta.

-- Sharon Green, Executive Director, Slave Lake Childcare Society, Slave Lake, Alberta.
+- Sharon Green, Executive Director, Slave Lake Childcare Society, Slave Lake, Alta.

-- Doug Babiy, Dealer, Slave Lake Ford, Slave Lake, Alberta.
+- Doug Babiy, Dealer, Slave Lake Ford, Slave Lake, Alta.

-- Remona Gullion, Parts department employee, Slave Lake Ford, Slave Lake, Alberta.
+- Remona Gullion, Parts department employee, Slave Lake Ford, Slave Lake, Alta.

 Scientists are researching wind and weather, questioning what they thought they knew about wildfire and its behaviour.
 They're growing it with computer simulations, or using test burns.
-One experiment was done in Carrot Lake, British Columbia in 2013.
-Researchers from the BC Wildfire Service and Natural Resources Canada set a test fire, and recorded what happened from inside the inferno, using a special insulated camera.
+One experiment was done in Carrot Lake, B.C., in 2013.
+Researchers from the B.C.
+Wildfire Service and Natural Resources Canada set a test fire, and recorded what happened from inside the inferno, using a special insulated camera.

-- South African crews launch musical assault on Canadian wildfires - watch video of a visiting fire crew creating some motivational music before heading out to douse hot spots near Slave Lake, Alberta.
+- South African crews launch musical assault on Canadian wildfires: Watch video of a visiting fire crew creating some motivational music before heading out to douse hot spots near Slave Lake, Alta.

 - Slave Lake Wildfires, lessons learned